 Difficulty: this is a fun and exciting activity with few problems.
 You have the chance to abseil, jump and slide, but you can usually avoid these problematic parts.

-Some of the canyons for this level are Viandico’s Canyon, Canyon of Las Gloces, Furco’s Canyon, Mirabal’s Canyon, Barrosa’s Canyon, Yesa’s Canyon, Trigoniero’s Canyon, etc. More information: Canyoning was first done by speleologists and then by mountain climbers.
+Some of the canyons for this level are Viandico’s Canyon, the Canyon of Las Gloces, Furco’s Canyon, Mirabal’s Canyon, Barrosa’s Canyon, Yesa’s Canyon, Trigoniero’s Canyon, etc. More information: Canyoning was first done by speleologists and then by mountain climbers.

 Many people also practise these days canyoning without a particular preference for mountain sports.

-Canyoning has become very popular, which means that many people without previous experience and the necessary technical knowledge dare to recklessly participate in guided tours with clear objective and subjective risks.
+Canyoning has become very popular, which means that many people without previous experience and the necessary technical knowledge dare to recklessly participate in guided tours with clear objectives and subjective risks.